huntergrean/data_r/swirl.md

 boxplot(DATAFRAME) will generate a boxplot but the arguments for this function are a bit more complicated than plot.

 hist(vector) will generate a histogram based on the data passed

+# Swirl() Data Analysis
+##Lesson 1: Central Tendency
+###General Notes
+We installed the plotrix and openintro packages.

+Remember: a population is the complete set of items to which a data set is refferring to

+a subset of those items is a **sample**

+The purpose of analyzing a sample is to draw conclusions about the population from which the sample was selected.
+This field is called **inferential statistics**

+Describing the sample is **descriptive statistics**

+A good way to begin describing data is by looking at the "middle" or the central tendency of your sample: mean, median, mode

+###New Commands

+OBJECTNAME$variableName will extract a column from a dataframe

+mean(object) or median(object)

+table(OBJECT or OBJECT$variableName) will give you a top row of all the values and a bottom row of their frequency count